Employee Burnout: Causes, Signs, And Strategies

-Even though it is illegal for employers to penalize employees based on their mental health or to act outside of specific boundaries, that doesn’t stop a person from being wary about being honest on their mental state.
+Even though it is illegal for employers to penalize employees based on their mental health or to act outside of specific boundaries, that doesn’t stop a person from being wary about being honest about their mental state.
 How many employees are likely to answer tough mental health questions from their employer honestly when directly confronted?
-This is especially so if you’re asking the questions in the context of a job or performance review.
+This is especially so if you’re asking the questions in the context of a performance review.

 There are several ways to keep employee mental health a priority without being invasive:

 - Use an emotional rating system.
 A rating system (e.g. a scale of one to ten) might be easier for some employees than talking specifics.
 You could use a rating system, whether anonymous or not, to determine the mental health and emotional state of your workforce.
 The results of such a system will help you know where improvement or help is needed.